WHAT YOU CAN EXPECT WHEN YOU VISIT

 Since you now know much of what to expect when you visit the East Florence church of Christ, why not accept our special invitation to visit us.
 We would consider it an honor to have you as our guest.

-We also have a newspaper article in the Times Daily each Saturday.
 You are also invited to visit our web site at www.eastflorencechurchofchrist.org.